hyperapi/driver-tasq/README.md

 ```

 > [!NOTE]
-> Unlike HTTP, Tasq protocol does not have verbs like `GET`, `POST`, etc. However, HyperAPI core expects it, so Tasq driver uses speacial `UNKNOWN` pseudo-method reserved for non-HTTP API servers.
+> Unlike HTTP, Tasq protocol does not have verbs like `GET`, `POST`, etc. However, HyperAPI core expects it, so Tasq driver uses special `UNKNOWN` pseudo-method reserved for non-HTTP API servers by HyperAPI core.
 >
-> This means that you **can not** specify HTTP methods in your file names like `user.get.ts`, `user.post.ts`, etc. Just omit them entirely when creating your API modules.
+> This means that you **can not** specify HTTP methods in your file names like `user.get.ts` — it will not be accessible for Tasq requests.

 ### Request Format